product-os/versionist/README.md

 - `prepend`

-This presets prepends the entry to the CHANGELOG file specified in `changelogFile`, taking care of not adding unnecessary blank lines between the current content and the new entry.
+This preset prepends the entry to the CHANGELOG file specified in `changelogFile`, taking care of not adding unnecessary blank lines between the current content and the new entry.